SOLAS-TTRPG/SOLAS/Spells.md

 - **Concentration**
 - Scalable: +R2

 You channel the power of the lower planes, surrounding yourself in flames.
-Until you take damage, you can add **R1 Fire** damage to melee attacks.
-When you do take damage (before concentration ends), the flames engulf your attacker, dealing **R4 Fire** damage.
+Until you lose heart, you can add **R1 Fire** damage to melee attacks.
+When you do take damage (before concentration ends), the flames engulf your attacker, dealing **R3 Fire** damage.

 ### Identify
 - Range: 1 Tile